-If you’ve ever been dive-bombed by a bird, you know how terrifying and unnerving it can be.
-While most birds are harmless and will fly away when you get too close, some species are known for their aggressive and territorial behavior, and they are known to attack people who get too close to their nests or young, swooping down suddenly and aggressively.
+If you’ve ever experienced a bird dive-bombing you, you know how unsettling it can be.
+While most birds are harmless and will fly away when approached, some species are more aggressive and territorial, swooping down suddenly to protect their nests or young.

-So whether you’re a bird-watcher, hiker, or just someone who enjoys spending time in nature, read on to learn more about these fascinating and sometimes intimidating creatures.
+Whether you’re a bird-watcher, hiker, or simply enjoy nature, join us to discover more about these intriguing and occasionally intimidating creatures.

 Mockingbirds